Depth-Oriented Psychotherapy for People Under Sustained Pressure

 Hypnotic techniques, where appropriate, to support attentional focus and integration

 Each method is selected through formulation rather than applied generically.
-The emphasis is on deliberate restructuring rather than rapid change.
+The emphasis is on deliberate restructuring rather than surface-level adjustment.

 1. Research-Informed Psychological Work

-My practice is informed by contemporary research in behavioural science, clinical hypnosis, memory and emotional regulation, including the work of:
+My practice is informed by contemporary research in affective neuroscience, behavioural science, clinical hypnosis, memory and emotional regulation, including the work of:

 -